Table of Contents Show

 The Basics of Bubble Diagrams in Architecture

 Architectural bubble diagrams serve as foundational tools during the early stages of design planning.
-Essentially, these diagrams consist of circles or “bubbles” of varying sizes connected by lines, each representing different spaces or functions within a project.
-Let’s delve into the core components that make up these diagrams:
+These diagrams consist of circles or “bubbles” of varying sizes connected by lines, each representing different spaces or functions within a project.
+Here are the core components that make up these diagrams:

 - Bubble Sizes denote the importance or scale of space.
 Larger bubbles usually signify primary spaces such as living areas or main halls, medium bubbles indicate secondary spaces like bedrooms or offices, and smaller bubbles are reserved for service areas, including storage rooms and utilities.